fbpx

 Blog by September 22, 2021

-So how do YOU KNOW WHERE I AM?
+So how do you know where I am?

-Accessing people’s locations online can be interesting – there are a few privacy factors that play into this.
-Fine location data – such as a specific address or GPS needs express permission by the browser you are using.
+Fine location data – such as a specific address or GPS needs express permission from the browser you are using.
 This can be difficult to obtain and is rarely required.
 Accessing more broad location information is theoretically easier to do by relying on IP addresses.

 For non-commercial internet connections, your IP address can change regularly.
 Your internet service provider dynamically allocates this address.
 This means that a certain IP address can be used across multiple locations.